THE PERFECT CURE FOR FEAR

 9 In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.

 Agape is the very nature of God, for God is love.
-This is the kind of love that is poured into the heart of every believer by the Holy Spirit at the new birth (Rom.
+This is the kind of love poured into every believer’s heart by the Holy Spirit at the new birth (Rom.
 5:5).

-It is only the “Agape” (God’s kind of love) that is perfect and thus potent or powerful to cast out fear and neutralize, counter and destroy its devastating effects upon human souls.
+Only the “Agape” (God’s kind of love) is perfect and thus potent or powerful to cast out fear and neutralize, counter and destroy its devastating effects upon human souls.

 Where ever God’s love reigns, fear cannot reign!